osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 without shutting the webserver down.
 - One of the DNS plugins can be used to avoid using port 80, run on a different machine, or obtain a wildcard cert.
 - If all else fails, the manual plugin can be used for manual renewal.

+!!!note
+   The DNS plugins do not work with `certbot-auto`.
+   You will need to use one of the [Docker containers](https://hub.docker.com/u/certbot) if you are using Enterprise Linux 6.

 References